St Osyth: History

-The village is the location of an important mediaeval abbey, St Osyth's Priory, named after Osgyth, a semi-legendary Saxon princess and martyr.
+The village is the location of an important medieval abbey, St Osyth's Priory, named after Osgyth, a semi-legendary Saxon princess and martyr.
 The village was an important mediaeval pilgrimage centre, based on the cult of the saint, and was for a time very wealthy.
-It has an impressive parish church, St Peter and St Paul, which is a landmark building of the rediscovery of brick as a material in English architecture - its interior is almost entirely built of this material, but to a design resembling earlier stone-built churches.
+It has an impressive parish church, St Peter and St Paul, which is a landmark building of the rediscovery of brick as a material in English architecture – its interior is almost entirely built of this material, but to a design resembling earlier stone-built churches.

-Thomas Darcy, 1st Baron Darcy of Chiche is buried in the parish church.
+Thomas Darcy, 1st Baron Darcy of Chiche (1506-1558) is buried in the parish church.

 For other historic buildings in St Osyth, see Historic England Archive.